 1. Effective March 18, 2020, our walk-in hour has been canceled.
-We are seeing patients at 8 a.m. by appointment.
+We are seeing patients starting at 8 a.m.
+BY APPOINTMENT.

 We are pleased to announce during this time we are offering Telehealth visits to address certain types of visits.
 Please click this link to view more information regarding Telehealth.

-Please advise us if your child has fever, cough, runny nose or difficulty breathing, as well as recent travel (including by a household member) or contact with a person confirmed or suspected of having COVID-19.
-Our providers will determine if testing is necessary based on current CDC and Florida Department of Health guidelines, which restrict testing due to the limited supply of test kits.
+Please advise us if your child has cough or difficulty breathing, or two of the following symptoms; fever, headache, muscle aches or pains, and sudden loss of taste or smell.
+Additionally, please let us know if anyone in your family has recently traveled or had contact with a person confirmed or suspected of having COVID-19.
+Our providers will determine if testing is necessary based on current CDC and Florida Department of Health guidelines.
 This information is subject to change at any time.